top of page

 Skip oily salad dressing to reduce your calorie intake.

-What is calorie density?
+What is Calorie Density?

 Calorie density is the energy or calories contained in a specific amount of food or drink.
 It is usually measured in calories per gram (or ounce).
 Foods with high calorie density contain many calories in a small weight.
-Foods with low calorie density have fewer calories than the same weight of high calorie density foods.
-Some examples of low-calorie foods are fruits and vegetables.
-Nuts, oils, and, unfortunately, chocolate are calorically dense foods.

 Calorie density is an important concept to understand as it will assist you with weight management.
 Foods with low calorie density tend to be more filling as they are typically bulkier and contain more water and fibre.
 These foods occupy more space in your stomach and keep you hydrated, leading to greater satiety.